- They lack emotional connection

 Even worse, you have more than likely just undermined your next serious marketing strategy.
 Most of the interested buyers can’t be bothered to come back again after that ‘test trial’ you initiated in the first month of marketing the property, even if it’s been marketed at the correct price.
 They’ve seen it, judged it and moved on to the next candidate home.

-Reason 6: Empty homes don’t sell easily as price seems to be the only marketing strategy
+Reason #6 – Price seems to be the only marketing strategy

 As with any other product going through the sales process, a property has a particular set of marketing factors: the price being the most important one, location is another big one, and finally, presentation and marketing (promotion) being the remaining ones.

-Not only does one get a better sales price, it will very likely result in getting the house sold faster, hereby potentially saving a number of mortgage payments and other monthly costs!
+Not only does one get a better sales price, but it will also very likely result in getting the house sold faster, hereby potentially saving a number of mortgage payments and other monthly costs!

-Reason 8: Empty homes don’t sell easily as they’re hard to differentiate from the competition
+Reason #8 – They’re hard to differentiate from the competition

 Selling empty homes does present an interesting dilemma: your interested buyer has now 3 other listings open with exactly the same-looking empty living rooms, kitchens, bedrooms et?
 Unless your empty home has a particular feature, why ought any interested buyer prefer your empty home over the other 3?

-Reason 9: Empty homes don’t sell easily due to less buyer traffic
+Reason #9 – They don’t sell easily due to less buyer traffic

 Having an open house at an empty home isn’t ideal either.
 As mentioned above, there are a number of reasons why there would be less buyer traffic coming to listings of empty homes.
 Open houses would definitely not be attracting too much buyer traffic.